Smooth number: Applications

 An important practical application of smooth numbers is the fast Fourier transform (FFT) algorithms (such as the Cooley–Tukey FFT algorithm), which operates by recursively breaking down a problem of a given size n into problems the size of its factors.
 By using B-smooth numbers, one ensures that the base cases of this recursion are small primes, for which efficient algorithms exist.
 (Large prime sizes require less-efficient algorithms such as Bluestein's FFT algorithm.)

 5-smooth or regular numbers play a special role in Babylonian mathematics.
 They are also important in music theory (see Limit (music)), and the problem of generating these numbers efficiently has been used as a test problem for functional programming.

 Smooth numbers have a number of applications to cryptography.
-While most applications center around cryptanalysis (e.g. the fastest known integer factorization algorithms, for example: General number field sieve algorithm), the VSH hash function is another example of a constructive use of smoothness to obtain a provably secure design.
+While most applications center around cryptanalysis (e.g. the fastest known integer factorization algorithms, for example: the general number field sieve), the VSH hash function is another example of a constructive use of smoothness to obtain a provably secure design.